 Sometimes you can say "show me your eyes" and little kids will open them up them really big for you.
-(Some kids take this literally and start poking their fingers in their eyeballs, but it's always worth a try.)
+(Sometimes this backfires, as some kids take this literally and start poking their fingers in their eyeballs, but it's always worth a try.)

 Props can help, especially if you don't dictate how they interact with them and just let them do what they want.
-I don’t ask him to sit in this chair right away, and he was happy to comply.
+I didn't ask him to sit in this chair right away, and he was happy to do his own thing.